planety/prologue/docs/deployment.md

 ## Compile your binary
 On any normal Linux system, you typically compile with gcc and dynamically link to your local installation of `glibc`.
-Since you likely want to enable various flags, it makes sense to set up a nimble task for this, like this:
+Since you likely want to enable various flags, it makes sense to set up a nimble task for this:

 ```txt
 task release, "Build a production release":